fbpx

 What is a bridging loan?

-A bridging loan, otherwise known as gap finance, is the term used for a short term a financial product that provides funds to enable a purchase to take place while a sale is still in progress.
+A bridging loan, otherwise known as gap finance, is the term used for a short-term financial product that provides funds to enable a purchase to take place while a sale is still in progress.

 Bridging loans are often seen within the property industry for funding the purchase of a property or to develop property before other assets are sold.